TolikPylypchuk/SharpHook/docs/articles/simulation.md

 # Event and Text Entry Simulation

+This article describes how to use event simulation features provided by SharpHook.

 SharpHook provides the ability to simulate keyboard and mouse events, as well as text entry, in a cross-platform way as well.
-It provides the `IEventSimulator` interface, and the default implementation, `EventSimulator`, which calls `UioHook.PostEvent` to simulate the events by default (though it's configurable).
+It provides the `IEventSimulator` interface, and the default implementation, `EventSimulator`, which calls `IEventSimulationProvider.PostEvent` to simulate the events.
 The methods in this interface return a `UioHookResult` to specify whether the events were simulated successfully or not.

 Simulated events can be distinguished from real ones in a global hook handler with the `HookEventArgs.IsEventSimulated` property.